tuphs28/tuphs28.github.io/_posts/2024-01-08-Exploring-Tradeoffs-Between-Safety-Metrics.md

 ### 5 - Reflections on these Experiments

+For the interested, you can find the full report [here](/assets/documents/mnist_robustness/mnist_report.pdf).

 Looking back, there's a lot in this work I am not happy with.
 A few key things that stand out are:
  - I trained models on the same adversarial attacks as I tested their adversarial robustness using - this goes in the face of work that has found that robustness to one type of attack does not guarantee robustness to others
  - I only considered very weak adversarial attacks - the literature has advanced considerably since PGD and FGSM came out, and much more powerful variants now exist